-The combination of a locking buckle, power strap, and lace ensures a secure fit wherever needed.
-The buckle and strap close quickly provide a secure fit and ankle support.
+The combination of a locking buckle, power straps, and laces ensure a secure fit wherever needed.
+The buckle and power strap close quickly provide a secure fit and ankle support.
 The laces, however, tighten the shoe more precisely around the foot.
 The hybrid style boot allows for a snug fit for fancy skating, and the deluxe comfort padding keeps your child’s feet warm for as long as they are on the ice.

 The stainless-steel blades are hockey-style blades and require sharpening before the first use.
 The ice skates are designed for an indoor skate rink or outdoors and are among the best ice skates for kids taking skating lessons or ice skating for fun.
-The ice skates are for boys, and the Lake Placid Summit Girls Adjustable Ice Skate has purple trimmings girls may appreciate.
+The ice skates shown above are for boys, but the Lake Placid Girls Adjustable Ice Skate has purple trimmings girls may appreciate.

 Best Beginner Figure Skating: Jackson Ultima Finesse SoftSkate Figure Ice Skates

 TheJackson Ultima Finesse series are the best pair of skates for beginner figure skaters.